zaback-3958/Design-of-Experiments-for-Hypereparameter-tuning/001-fractional-factorial-design/README.md

 ![Test Image 3](https://github.com/zaback-3958/ML-DoE/blob/master/001-fractional-factorial-design/output/2020-05-01/plot-main-effects-fractional-factorial-valid-IV.png)

-This graph also shows that the main effects maxnodes, nodesize, and classwt are very significant, then it can be seen that the effect of replace is less significant than those three.
+This graph also shows that the main effects maxnodes, nodesize, and classwt are very significant, then it can be seen that the effect of replace is less significant than those three. the effect of Mtry is not siginificant for cvalidation data.

-The interaction graphs for train and validatio data show which of them have effect on the response.
+The interaction graphs for train and validation data show which of them have effect on the response.

 ![Test Image 5](https://github.com/zaback-3958/ML-DoE/blob/master/001-fractional-factorial-design/output/2020-05-01/plot-interactions-fractional-factorial-train-IV.png)